 OAKLAND -- The Comeback Kids did it again Wednesday night.

-Down to their final three outs, the Oakland A's rallied to score three times in the ninth inning to beat the ready-to-celebrate Detroit Tigers 4-3 in Game 4 to force a deciding game in their American League Division Series.
+Down to their final at-bat, the Oakland A's rallied to score three times in the ninth inning to beat the ready-to-celebrate Detroit Tigers 4-3 in Game 4 to force a deciding game in their American League Division Series.

 Closer Jose Valverde, the sixth Detroit pitcher, surrendered a first-pitch single to Coco Crisp with two outs in the final inning to score Seth Smith from second base.
 Smith had doubled in Josh Reddick and Josh Donaldson with no one out.

-NOTES: Scherzer had allowed two runs or fewer in nine of his 10 outings before Game 4, going 6-1 with a 1.65 ERA over that stretch. ...
+NOTES: Game 4 was Oakland's seventh postseasn walk-off win and its first since Ramon Hernandez's bunt in Game 1 of the 2003 ALCS. ...
+Miguel Cabrera extended his postseason hitting streak to 15 straight, three short of Detroit's team record. ...
+Scherzer had allowed two runs or fewer in nine of his 10 outings before Game 4, going 6-1 with a 1.65 ERA over that stretch. ...
 The A's had won seven of Griffin's eight home starts before Wednesday.
 This time last year he had just completed pitching in the Class A California League playoffs. ...
 Super middleweight boxing champion and Oakland native Andre Ward threw out the ceremonial first pitch before Game 4.